This page provides details on the Swarm rollout in the V-Ray Asset Editor.

 Overview

-Each machine participating in the render job requires a V-Ray Render Node license.
-This includes the workstation initiating the rendering process.
+Each machine participating in the render job, including the workstation initiating the rendering process, requires a V-Ray Render Node license.

 UI Path